 Top five cars for all seasons

 The British weather is notoriously fickle.
-All you have do is cast your mind back a couple of days to see first-hand just how extreme it can be, as we went from scorching sun to dreadful downpours in mere hours.
+All you have do is cast your mind back a couple of days to see first-hand just how extreme it can be, as we went from Storm Brian to crisp calm in mere hours.

-Similarly, you may think that a legit off-roader such as a Toyota Hilux would be perfect for harsh, snow-bitten winters where the roads turn treacherously icy, but then when it comes to summer you’re left driving a tank around town.
+Similarly, you may think that a legit 4WD such as the Toyota Land Cruiser would be perfect for harsh, snow-bitten winters where the roads turn treacherously icy, but then when it comes to summer you’re left driving a beast around town.

-This is why we’ve picked five vehicles which, in our opinion, can handle any variety of weather thrown at them.
+With this conundrum in mind, we’ve picked five vehicles which, in our opinion, can handle any variety of weather thrown at them come rain or shine.
 Starting with…

 Range Rover Evoque Convertible

 Looks, drive, handling.
-When you think of an all-season vehicle this is probably what you’d picture, after all what other vehicle comes primed for summer (soft-top) and winter (4x4) in one complete package?
+For better or worse, when you think of an all-season vehicle this is probably what you’d picture – after all, what other vehicle comes primed for summer (soft-top) and winter (4x4) in one complete package?
 Only Land Rover have had the gall to design and build something so divisive.